 put myself “out there,” flirted and felt like a total idiot… and guilty,

-then put myself “out there” again, and felt/feel really hopeful and grateful about how it turned out,
+then put myself “out there” again,

 had so many visitors to the babe cave and enJOYed every second of their company,